hootsuite/microservice-graph-explorer-test/README.md

 docker-compose up -d --build
 ```

-To make `Mongo` dependency fail randomly, change the value `randomlyfail: "false"` to ` randomlyfail: "true"` and then
+To make the `Mongo` dependency fail randomly, change the value `randomlyfail: "false"` to ` randomlyfail: "true"` and then
 build/deploy again using:

 ```ssh